neharika-poudel/pythonlearning/README.md

     Strings are sequence of character which is denoted by single double or triple quotation.Strings are immutable.

  ### String Methods

     ####Indexing
     my-name = "neha"
     print(my_name[0])    (1st letter)
     print(my_name[1])    (2nd letter)
     print(my_name[-1])   (last letter)
+     empty string is denoted by
+     '',"",""""(it will give nothing because this is empty strings.)

   #### .lower()
     changes to a lower letter